 The Affordable Care Act (ACA) includes a requirement that all US citizens attain health care coverage (insurance), or pay a tax penalty.
 This includes both adults and children who are legal US citizens.

-The law will also create an abundance of many new opportunities for people to obtain health insurance, such as new health insurance Exchanges in each state that will help individuals and small groups shop for insurance, tax credits to help defray the costs of purchasing private coverage for many, and an expansion of the Medicaid program in many states.
+The law also created new opportunities for people to obtain health insurance, such as new state insurance Exchanges in each state that will help individuals and small groups shop for insurance, tax credits (subsidies) to help defray the costs of purchasing private coverage for low-income individuals, and an expansion of the Medicaid program in many states.

 Fulfilling the Mandate

-The mandate to obtain health insurance coverage will not change anything for many individuals in the United States.
-Many individuals already have a form of insurance that fulfills the requirement and will not be required to change it.
+The mandate to obtain health insurance coverage will not change impact individuals in the United States who already have some form of health coverage.

 The requirement to have health insurance is satisfied (and therefore no tax penalty will be assessed) by any of the following: